SanderMertens/flecs/README.md

 - Has _components_ that are plain data types which can be added to entities
 - Has _systems_ that are functions which are matched against entities with a set of components

-If you want to learn more, check [the Entity Component System FAQ](https://github.com/SanderMertens/ecs-faq):
+For more information, check [the Entity Component System FAQ](https://github.com/SanderMertens/ecs-faq)!

 ## Manual
 [Click here](Manual.md) to view the Flecs manual.